Suspenders

-Suspenders (American English, Canadian English), or braces (British English, Australian English) are fabric or leather straps worn over the shoulders to hold up skirts or trousers.
+Suspenders (North American English), or braces (British English, New Zealand English, Australian English) are fabric or leather straps worn over the shoulders to hold up skirts or trousers.
 The straps may be elasticated, either entirely or only at attachment ends, and most straps are of woven cloth forming an X or Y shape at the back.
 Suspenders are typically attached to skirts and trousers with clips or buttons using leather tabs at the ends.

 In British English, a suspender belt, or suspenders for short, is a garment used to hold up stockings.
 This is called a garter belt in American English.

 History

 There have been several precursors to suspenders throughout the past 300 years, but modern suspenders were first popularised as "braces" in 1822 by a London haberdasher Albert Thurston.
 They were once almost universally worn, due to the high cut of mid-nineteenth and early twentieth century skirts and trousers that made a belt impractical.
 During the nineteenth century, suspenders were sometimes called galluses.
 Samuel Clemens, known for his work as the author Mark Twain, patented "Adjustable and Detachable Straps for Garments" (ADSG), becoming one of the first to receive a United States patent for suspenders in 1871.

 After losing popularity during World War I, when men became accustomed to uniform belts, suspenders were still regular attire throughout the 1920s.
 Because of their image as 'underwear', some men switched to belts during the 1930s as the vests (US/Canada) or waistcoats which had hidden suspenders became worn less often.
 This also signaled the switch in the position of securing buttons from the outside of the waistband to the inside.
 Life magazine stated in 1938 that 60% of American men chose belts over suspenders.
 Though the return of fuller-cut trousers in the 1940s revived suspenders, they did not dominate over belts again to the same extent.
 However, in the UK they remained the norm to wear with suits and dress trousers.